-To Do Immediately After a Loved One Passes
+To Do List After a Loved One Passes

 - This is a legal document that will be something your family will need.
 The date and time on the form will serve as the official time of death;

 - This is usually filled out by a physician, however, if one is not present, you’ll need to contact your loved one’s doctor’s office or local hospital to receive one;

 - If your loved one was under hospice care, you can ask the hospice nurse for assistance; or

 - If your loved one is not receiving hospice care, call 911.
 If it is a situation where there is a ‘do not resuscitate’ in place, present that document when emergency personnel (paramedics, fire, police) arrive on site.
 They will typically transport your loved one to the local hospital so a physician can make the declaration of death.

 - Be sure this was filled out correctly and the cause of death is accurate